Anthem Sports & Entertainment: International expansion

 On September 9, 2019, Anthem announced that it had acquired a majority stake in the U.S. cable networks AXS TV and HDNet Movies, with existing stakeholders Mark Cuban and Anschutz Entertainment Group maintaining equity stakes.

 On April 13, 2021, Anthem acquired the women's mixed martial arts promotion Invicta Fighting Championships.

-On November 16, 2021, Anthem acquired Cleveland-based film distributor Gravitas Ventures from Red Arrow Studios, the content production and distribution arm of German company ProSiebenSat.1 Media, for US$73 million in a cash-and-stock deal.
+On November 16, 2021, Anthem acquired Cleveland-based film distributor Gravitas Ventures from Red Arrow Studios, the content production and distribution arm of German broadcaster ProSiebenSat.1 Media, for US$73 million in a cash-and-stock deal.
 The company stated that it planned to use its library across its linear television properties, as well as future free ad-supported streaming television (FAST) businesses.
 In April 2025, Anthem sold Gravitas Ventures to Shout!
 Studios, with Gravitas and Shout! continuing to operate as separate brands.

 In June 2022, Anthem announced that it would launch AXS TV Now and Fight Network channels on Xumo.

-On September 25, 2024, Anthem announced its intent to acquire the Canadian premium television service Hollywood Suite pending CRTC approval.
+On September 25, 2024, Anthem announced its intent to acquire the Canadian movie channels Hollywood Suite pending CRTC approval.
 The deal was approved by the CRTC in September 2025.